-Welcome to the Koohi Research Group (KRG) at Texas A&M!
+Welcome to the KRG at Texas A&M!

 Our research bridges the atomic-scale behavior of functional materials with the system-level demands of modern electronics.
 We focus on translating fundamental material phenomena such as ferroic ordering, piezoelectricity, quantum phenomena, wave–matter coupling, and nonlinear material responses into scalable devices and integrated circuits and systems.
 By combining modeling, fabrication, and characterization, we drive innovations that impact communication, computing, and sensing.